F90

 - Remove the top panel or front trim as needed to access the Door Lock Motor and Switch Assembly.

-- Inspect mechanism:
+- Inspect the mechanism:

 - Check for bent linkage, broken plastic pieces, or obstructions preventing the latch from moving.